ninadpage/poker-hands-comparator/README.md

 into `__lt__` and `__eq__`.

 ### Tests
-Execute all tests using `$ python -m unittest discover`
+Execute all tests using `$ python -m unittest discover` from the project directory.